-General and Analytical Chemistry Laboratory (Lecture is required as pre- or co-requisite; CHEM 112L is prerequisite for CHEM 113L) Experiments involve semi-micro techniques for qualitative and quantitative analysis (gravimetric and volumetric analysis).
-Three hours laboratory who are advanced in chemistry.
+3 cr.
+General and Analytical Chemistry Laboratory

+(Lecture is required as pre- or co-requisite; CHEM 112L is prerequisite for CHEM 113L) Experiments involve semi-micro techniques for qualitative and quantitative analysis (gravimetric and volumetric analysis).
+Three hours laboratory each semester.

+General Analytical Chemistry Laboratory

+A special laboratory course for those students who are advanced in chemistry.
 Semi-micro techniques of gravimetric and volumetric quantitative analysis.
 Admission will be on the basis of a placement exam and the professor's permission.
 Note: For students with majors in the Chemistry and Biology departments, this course will satisfy the requirements for the CHEM 112-113 laboratory courses.